Bilevel subsidy-enabled mobility hub network design with perturbed utility coalitional choice-based assignment

 \section{Proposed mobility hub platform design methodology}

 We first present the multimodal network structure and service assumptions.
 We then present the model formulations in detail.
-The model formulation for MH platform design takes the general stochastic MaaS assignment game from \citep{liu2024stackelberg} and re-formulates it within an equivalent PURC framework.
+The model formulation for MH platform design takes the general stochastic MaaS assignment game from \citep{liu2024modeling} and re-formulates it within an equivalent PURC framework with explicit MH decision variables.
 The goal is to provide a scalable framework that jointly decides the service decisions from the operator side and path choices from the customer side, while the platform sets service subsidies.